 It’s worth noting that Ashley graduated with a degree in global studies, not in teaching; it goes to show that you don’t necessarily need a teaching certification or degree to teach English abroad.

 Kevin, who had been working a “normal” middle-class job at a civil engineering firm, took a leap of faith in quitting his job and moving across the world with Ashley.
 He had no cushy job waiting for him in Japan.
 Instead, he picked up tutoring work and other odd jobs, all while studying and learning everything he could about real estate investing.

 Most people who move abroad spend every penny they earn in side trips and traveling, but not the Thompsons.
 Despite having generous benefits from her teaching job, including free housing and no U.S. income taxes, Ashley and Kevin buckled down even further.
 “We lived extremely frugally.
 Our evenings and weekends were spent working side jobs and studying investments and real estate.”

 How frugally?
 They shared a car of course, but they also shared a cell phone, and rarely ate at restaurants.
 In fact, they managed to save 100% of Ashley’s income, and live entirely off Kevin’s odd jobs and pickup work.

-What kicked off this aggressive savings and investment planning?
-Ashley didn’t hesitate to credit a familiar name.
+I asked Ashley what kicked off this aggressive savings and investment planning, and she didn’t hesitate to credit a familiar name.
 “When I was 18, my boyfriend (now husband) Kevin introduced me to Robert Kiyosaki’s Rich Dad Poor Dad.
 Soon after graduating from university I came across Mr. Money Mustache and we took some extreme measures to save as much as possible in order to reach our outrageous financial independence goals.”